Code and Consequences: The Legal Realities of Hacking in the Digital Age

 Are there any legal ways to practice hacking skills?

 Yes, there are many legal ways to practice hacking skills.
-You can set up your own lab environment, participate in Capture The Flag (CTF) competitions, or join bug bounty programs.
+You can set up your lab environment, participate in Capture The Flag (CTF) competitions, or join bug bounty programs.
 Just make sure you have permission for any systems you’re testing.